VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

     # host must contain the address of the Docker daemon.
   - host: "..."

-    # port is an optional port to scrape metrics from, when `role` is nodes,
+    # port is an optional port to scrape metrics from.
-    # and for discovered tasks and services that don't have published ports.
     # By default port 80 is used.
     # port: ...